fredboys/Escape-room/README.md

 * Your site will shortly be deployed and you will be given a link to the deployed site when the process is complete.

 # Acknowledgements

+A huge thanks to my mentor Malia for going through my project and spotting the errors and bugs for me to fix.